thi-ng/umbrella/README.md

 **This project is NOT a framework and all packages can be used in isolation.**

-Not including deprecated pacakges, this mono-repository is home to 188 individual TypeScript libraries/packages/tools and ~170 example projects illustrating their usage, currently totalling ~208k SLOC and ~4100 source files...
+Not including deprecations, this mono-repository is home to 188 individual TypeScript libraries/packages/tools and ~175 example projects illustrating their usage, currently totalling ~208k SLOC and ~4100 source files...
 Some of the projects have been in regular development since 2015.
 The monorepo exists in its current form since January 2018.

 Unlike most other large mono-repos this one is not for a single project, but a broad collection of jointly developed, yet independent libraries, tools and